hbcbh1999/LookseryAssingnment/README.md

 Looksery refused me, but that doesn't matter too much.

 Later I used this project as example project showing my students at [itstep](http://itstep.org/en/) some principles.
-Today instaed of removing I've decided just make this project public here on GitHub.
+Today instaed of removing this project from hard drive I've decided just make this project public here on GitHub.